hleveillegauvin/CodingClub/README.md

 In one of the very firt issues of MTO, Jon Wild wrote a review of the Humdrum Toolkit.
 This review included the following sample problem: _In what proportion are leading-tones in Bach chorale melodies approached from beneath, and in what proportion from above?_ In this section we'll loosely follow the instructions given in Wild (1996).
 First, let's find the Bach chorales that came with the Humdum Toolkit.

     cd ~/humdrum-tools/data/bach-js/371chorales/kern

+We'll start by concatenating all the chorales in our directory into one file called `chorales`:

+    cat *.krn > chorales

+For this exercise, we'll assume that the melody is always in the soprano.
+We can extract the soprano part using `extract -p 4`.
+The `-p 4` option indicates that we want to extract the fourth (4) spine, which corresponds to the soprano part:

+    extract -p 4 chorales > temp1

 #### Humdrum
   * http://www.humdrum.org/